AvyanConsultingCorp/VM-Virus-Attack-Prevention/101-VM-Virus-Attack-Prevention/README.md

 # Important Notes <a name="notes"></a>
 Although the deployment takes 10-15mins, the log aggregation by OMS take a few hours to get configured in the backend.
 You may not see attack/mitigation logs for detection and prevention events during the aggregation time window.
 Subsequently logs will take 10-15 mins to reflect in OMS.
-<p>Current powershell version in Azure cloudshell is in preview mode.</p>

 <a name="prerequisites"></a>